MagnusWagner/WizardNFSP/README.md

 ```bash
 python examples/run_wizard_trickpred.py
 ```
 The options are the same as for the training without trick prediction.
-The only difference are the choices for the environment: ` ["wizard_ms_trickpreds, wizard_s_trickpreds"]`
+The only difference are the choices for the environment: ` ["wizard_trickpreds, wizard_s_trickpreds, wizard_ms_trickpreds"]`

 ## Results & Tests